• Skip to content

 7. Encourage Occasional In-Person Attendance

-Most church leaders recognize that some people may never consistently attend in-person church.
+Most church leaders recognize that some people may never consistently attend church in person.

 However, you may want to encourage the online community to make an effort to attend occasionally to support church programs or events.